sws2apps/sws2apps-docs/orgs/src/pages/privacy.md

 These measures collectively ensure that your data is protected to the highest standard, maintaining your privacy and security.

 ## Compliance with Global Privacy Standards and GDPR
 For us, it’s important to provide our services to congregations worldwide.
-Therefore, we do all that we can to comply with strict personal data privacy laws like GDPR.
-Privacy laws vary globally.
-Under the EU GDPR, Organized acts as a data processor.
+Therefore, we do all that we can to comply with strict personal data privacy laws like GDPR and other regional privacy regulations.

+Under the EU General Data Protection Regulation (GDPR), Organized acts as a data processor, meaning it processes personal data on behalf of data controllers, such as congregations or organizations.
+The data controller determines the purposes and means of processing personal data, while Organized simply follows their instructions.
+As a data processor, Organized ensures the security and confidentiality of the personal data it handles, implementing appropriate technical and organizational measures to protect it.
+Organized processes personal data solely to provide services, improve functionality, or meet legal obligations, in strict compliance with the GDPR, and does not use the data for any other purposes without the explicit direction of the data controller.

 Organized ensures compliance with GDPR and other privacy regulations through:
 - **Data Management**: Ability to permanently delete individual or congregational data at any time.
 - **Trusted Partners**: We use GDPR-compliant services like Google Firebase.
 For details on Firebase’s data protection practices, visit their [privacy policy](https://firebase.google.com/support/privacy) page.
+- **Strong Security for Users and Developers:** We have implemented numerous security measures to ensure that only authorized access is available to all user types.
+For the development team, we adhere to high security standards, implementing the latest security best practices and regularly updating the software to align with current cybersecurity standards.

 These measures collectively ensure that your data is protected to the highest standard, maintaining your privacy and security.

 ## Disclosure of Your Personal Data
 In rare and exceptional situations, we may need to share your personal data.
 This section explains the rare situations in which your personal data might be disclosed, ensuring that such disclosures occur with full transparency and only when absolutely necessary due to legal requirements or other exceptional circumstances.
 Such disclosures are strictly necessary due to legal requirements or exceptional circumstances.
 Organized does not have access to congregation data entered by elders in the app.
 Therefore, the only information that might be shared in the following situations would be limited to your email address, the name used during registration, and your device ID or IP address.

-### Business Transactions
+### Changes in Project Operations
 If Organized undergoes significant changes, such as a merger, acquisition, or sale of assets, your data might be transferred as part of that process.
 We will notify you in advance if this occurs and inform you if your data will be governed by a new Privacy Policy.

 ### Law Enforcement
-In certain unique situations, we may be legally required to disclose your personal data.
+In certain unique situations, we may be legally required to transfer your personal data.
 This includes instances where we receive formal requests from law enforcement or government agencies, such as courts or regulatory bodies, which may require us to provide information for legal reasons.

 ### Other Legal Requirements
 We may also disclose your personal data to: